How Long Should You Keep Credit Card Statements

 At a minimum, keep your credit card receipts long enough to ensure the transaction has posted to your credit card statement correctly.

 If there’s an error on your credit card statement, the receipt will come in handy once you dispute the charges.
 You should also keep tax- and business-related credit card receipts for your tax preparer, as well as receipts for anything you may need to return.
 Store business and tex receipts longer in case of a tax audit.

 Storing Old Credit Card Statements

 When you’re holding on to a credit card for a specific reason, it may be helpful to label the statement or include a sticky note detailing the reason for keeping the statement.

-The Best Way to Get Rid of Credit Card Statements
+How to Get Rid of Credit Card Statements

 Shredding credit card statements is the best way to get rid of them once you’re sure you no longer need them.
-Also, shredding before you throwing your statements away prevents dumpster divers from stealing your statements and using the information to make authorized charges on your account or to steal your identity.
+Also, shredding before you throw your statements away prevents dumpster divers from stealing your statements and using the information to make authorized charges on your account or to steal your identity.